retroryan/simpleSpark/README.md

 Example of a Simple Spark project that bundles into a single jar and runs the specified main.
 This is not the recommended approach to running a spark project.

-Look at using Spark Submit (spark submit --class) or the [Spark Job Server Instead](https://github.com/spark-jobserver/spark-jobserver)
+Look at using Spark Submit (spark submit --class) or the [Spark Job Server](https://github.com/spark-jobserver/spark-jobserver) instead.

 How to Run
 ==========